anamritraj/anandamritraj.in/src/pages/learning-vim-in-quarantine-part-1.md

 But what makes Vim so good that I want to learn it?
 Well I am still to experience the benefits myself as I have literally just started.
 But here are some good things I heard about it:
 - It is fast.
 It is always going to be faster than your normal IDEs since it has a lot less UI to process.
-- It is higly customizable.
+- It is highly customizable.
 There are plugins for almost anything you can think of.
 Anything you can do in any other IDE, you can do it in Vim too and probably faster.
 - Since Vim is on almost all the servers, you can literally use the same Vim setup on any machine you SSH into by just downloading your `.vimrc` file and BOOM! you feel right at home.
 - You forget about your mouse.
 Since I started using it I have realised how fast I am without a mouse/trackpad.
 - Also, if you are staring up with Vim, DO NOT USE THE ARROW KEYS.
 I read this in a lot of posts.
 Well it is true.
 Hear me out.
 Time to switch to your arrow keys is easily `0.25s` and if you are not a touch typer (I am not) you are even slower when you come back to the home rows because you have to position your hands back to where they were.
 But if you use `h`, `j`, `k` and `l` to navigate around, it really becomes easy to just keep your hands at one place and enjoy typing!
 - There are things called motions, tags and macros which make our life much easier.
-This is not a post about them since I am yet to use any of them, but yeah they are a big part of the Vim experice.
+This is not a post about them since I am yet to use any of them, but yeah they are a big part of the Vim experience.
 Maybe we can talk about them in the next part.

 ## I am sold, let's start!